ligi/SnackEngage/README.md

            .engageWhenAppropriate();
 ```

+The rate snack exists in different versions: snackengage-playrate and snackengage-amazonrate.
+You can use them in different flavors of your app.

 ### Why

 This lib came to exist because I wanted something like [discreet-app-rate](https://github.com/PomepuyN/discreet-app-rate) - but using a Snackbar from the new material design support lib which was emerging at Google I/O 2015.